trento-project/wanda/README.md

 # Installing a development environment

-To set up a local development environment for hacking on Wanda, you need to follow the instructions provided in the [hack on wanda](./guides/development/hack_on_wanda.md).
+To set up a local development environment for hacking on Wanda, you need to follow the instructions provided in [hack on wanda](./guides/development/hack_on_wanda.md).

 This guide walks you through the process of installing and configuring the necessary dependencies, as well as setting up a local development environment.

 # Support

-Please only report bugs via [GitHub issues](https://github.com/trento-project/web/issues);
-for any other inquiry or topic use [GitHub discussion](https://github.com/trento-project/trento/discussions).
+Please only report bugs via [GitHub issues](https://github.com/trento-project/wanda/issues) and for any other inquiry or topic use [GitHub discussion](https://github.com/trento-project/wanda/discussions).

 # Contributing